 Board of Directors:

-Ruth brings a passion for justice and strengthening families to the C4CJ Board.
+Ruth has a passion for justice and strengthening families.
 Ruth championed systems improvement and evidence-based services, including home visits for parents with young children, during her professional career with the Office of Child Development (OCD) at the University of Pittsburgh.
 She also oversaw the Allegheny County Family Support Policy Board.
 Since leaving OCD, Ruth continues her commitment to families, particularly families facing economic and social hurdles, through her law practice specializing in disability law.

 Elizabeth "Betty Ann" Schmoyer